-Many judgmental decisions are made by including a level of trust that the information is correct.
+Many judgmental decisions are made by including a level of trust to validate the information.
 When the level of trust is diminished, then the information may be given a lower level of importance in the overall solution.

 KEEL engines can include the level of "trust" as an input to the system.
-How this is interpreted is the responsibility of the system designer.
+How this is interpreted, is the responsibility of the system designer.